zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/inpaint/process015.png"  height="500" />

 Note:
-And if we will take an average of their value(Next slide)
+And if we will take an average of the values(Next slide)

 ---
 <!-- .slide: data-transition="none" -->